prcutler/the-bootloader/_drafts/paul-notes.md

 * [Using a turntable with an iPad and HomePod speakers](https://www.macstories.net/stories/from-a-turntable-to-an-ipad-home-dashboard-my-first-experience-with-vinyl/)
 * [Belfry OpenSCAD parts library](https://hackaday.com/2025/02/18/belfry-openscad-library-bosl2-brings-useful-parts-and-tools-aplenty/)
 * [Kevin's solderless breadboard coverage at Hackster.io](https://www.hackster.io/news/kevin-santo-cappuccio-hacks-the-jumperless-v5-into-the-world-s-first-breadboard-to-run-doom-3b32637de4a3)

+### Podcast Later (Paul #2)

+You may be familiar with read it later apps like Instapaper or Pocket.
+These apps allow you to save an article on the web to their service and read it later, with the ads and extra stuff you find on a website stripped off.
+I've been using Pocket for years and love it.

+Michael Kennedy, a Python Software Fellow and host of the Talk Python to Me podcast has created a new service called [Podcast Later](https://podcastlater.com) that does something similar, except it creates a personal podcast for you of the articles you save on the web.
+You download one of the open source bookmarklets and when you come across an article you want to save, you just bookmark it.
+Behind the scenes it uses a Text-to-Speech service and to convert it and you have your choice of a male or female voice to read the article to you.
+The service creates a private podcast feed just for you that you subscribe to - meaning in work in *any* podcast app.
+And if your podcast app supports Apple CarPlay or Android Auto, you can even listen in the car.

+Plans start at $5 / month for saving about 100 (25 per article) and 4 hours of playback a month.

+*Disclaimer*: I am a former student of Michael Kennedy's Talk Python to Me training courses and Michael helped me by answering some questions when I first was starting out podcasting.
+Michael did not alert me to his new offering, I came across it myself.